jina-ai/docs/chapters/tutorials/index.rst

     :depth: 3

-We will use the hello world chatbot for this tutorial.
-You can find the complete code `here <https://github.com/jina-ai/jina/tree/master/jina/helloworld/chatbot>`_ but we will go step by step in this tutorial.
+We will use th `hello world chatbot <https://github.com/jina-ai/jina#run-quick-demo>`_ for this tutorial.
+You can find the complete code `here <https://github.com/jina-ai/jina/tree/master/jina/helloworld/chatbot>`_ and we will go step by step.

 At the end of this tutorial, you will have your own chatbot.
-You will use text as an input and get a matching text as output.
+You will use text as an input and get a text result as output.
 For this example, we will use a `covid dataset <https://www.kaggle.com/xhlulu/covidqa>`_.
 You will understand how every part of this example works and how you could create new apps with different datasets on your own.

 Set-up & overview
 ----------------------------------

-We recommend creating a `new python virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ to have a clean install of Jina and prevent dependency clashing.
+We recommend creating a `new python virtual environment <https://docs.python.org/3/tutorial/venv.html>`_, to have a clean install of Jina and prevent dependency clashing.

-Then we can install Jina:
+We can start by installing Jina:

   .. code-block:: python